Doxing Judges

 Continue reading >>CURRENT DEBATES

 Academic freedom is under pressure.
 Though protected by Article 13 of the EU Charter, this article received practically no or very little attention in both scholarship and EU institutional and jurisprudential practice.
 As legal and political developments accelerate, the meaning of this right is taking shape in real time.
-This symposium puts Article 13 in the spotlight – and invites fresh reflection on its future.
+This symposium puts Article 13 in the spotlight and reflects its potential in light of past and present threats to academic freedom.
 Co-edited by Vasiliki Kosta and Marie Müller-Elmau.

 Read all articles >>ADVERTISEMENT